Why Microchip?

 Ownership

 NetPosse offers microchips for equines in both US Standard and International frequencies.
 The microchip number is unique and unalterable.
-Registered in a national database, the chip identifies and connects the horse with the owner.
-With a microchip as a VIN number, there is little doubt about ownership.
+When registered in national databases, the chip identifies and connects the horse with its owner.
+With a microchip as a VIN, there is little doubt about ownership.

 Disaster Recovery

 Microchips can be instrumental in reuniting horses with their owners when disaster strikes.
-Since 1994 Louisiana has required that identification such as microchips, tattoos, or brands be used with its mandatory equine infectious anemia (EIA) testing.
+Since 1994, Louisiana has required that identifications such as microchips, tattoos, or brands be used in mandatory equine infectious anemia (EIA) testing.
 Although some companies recommend not using a second chip, many feel that it is better protection to have both the 125 kHz and 134.2 kHz chips to make sure a chip is read during this transitioning period.

 Genetics & Internal Management

-The microchip is the perfect identifying number for all records, charts, and procedures having to do with a patient.
+The microchip is the perfect identifying number for all records, charts, and procedures related to a patient.
 Confusion from color or trait similarities is no longer an issue.
-Genetics and DNA are backed up by a microchip's ‘instant ID’.
-Large numbers of horses penned together can be easily be identified for vet or farrier care when using a microchip scanner.
+Genetics and DNA are backed up by a microchip's 'instant ID'.
+Large numbers of horses penned together can be easily identified for vet or farrier care when using a microchip scanner.
 It is great for permanent ID when recording the sale of a horse.

 Horse Registries & Events